leibniz-psychology/psychnotebook-deploy/configuration.rst

 	tiruchirappalli IN A 136.199.86.20
 	; The previous production server on VMWare, until migration is done. visakhapatnam IN A 136.199.85.40
+	; Current backup server
+	muzaffarnagar IN A 136.199.86.65
 	; Production sites
 	; Cannot CNAME the TLD, must reference loadbalancer.prd
 	@ IN A 136.199.85.125